Revival Thinkers

 Unfortunately, historically, there has been an emphasis on what to think but not much teaching on how to think.

-The internet is considered by many to be a world wide web of lies.
-I can't delete all the lies and misinformation (or the pornography which I am told accounts for 25% of all downloads) however I can do just a little to make you think.
+The internet is considered by many to be a worldwide web of lies.
+I can't delete all the lies and misinformation; however, I can do just a little to make you think.

-The term "philosophy" means, "love of wisdom."
+The term "philosophy" literally translates to "love of wisdom."
 When you tussle with fundamental truths and when you think with a bit of depth about them, you are “doing” philosophy.

 Is there a God?